Hermes777/NewsCaptioning/README.md

 # NewsCaptioning
-It is an ongoing project to caption the image from news data
+This repository only contains the source codes.

-The data is not available now, please download them on google drive.
+The data is not provided now because of the space restriction.

-To run the code, simple goes:

->python training.py